salesway/scotty/README.md

 - `on_deserialized(fn: (instance) => void)`, which takes a callback that will get called everytime an instance of this class is deserialized.

+## Null and undefined handling

+By default :
+ - When serializing, undefined values are not transmitted to the resulting object.
+ - When deserializing, undefined values in the source are not interpreted and the object is left untouched (especially if its constructor)

 # Default property decorators

 - `str`